 - ⅔ cup 150g ketchup, unsweetened

 - 2 teaspoon granulated sweetener

 - Lime wedges, optional

-- Preheat the oven to 135C (270F).
+- Preheat the oven to 150C (300F).

-- Melt some butter in a Dutch oven (4qt/4 liters) over a medium-high heat and brown all pieces of the pork on each side.
-When done, remove the meat from the Dutch oven and place it on a clean plate.
+- Heat the olive oil in a Dutch oven (4qt/4 liters) over a medium-high heat and brown all pieces of the pork on each side.
+When done, remove onto a plate.